lstefano71/DyalogHmonClient/RFCs/dyalog-002-dyalog hmon protocol.md

 > **Warning:**
 > All boolean properties in HMON JSON payloads MUST be serialized as integers: `0` for `false` and `1` for `true`.
 Implementers should ensure this convention is followed to maintain compatibility with the protocol.
+>
+> **Timestamps:**
+> All timestamp fields (e.g., `TS` in LastKnownState, ActivityInfo, LocationInfo, WsFullInfo) MUST be encoded as ISO 8601 strings with millisecond precision (e.g., `YYYY-MM-DDTHH:mm:ss.fffZ`).
+Client libraries may map these to native DateTime types.

 Example: `["MessageName", {"arg1": "value1", "arg2": 123}]`